 There will be no session on Friday.
 This is the due day for the projects.
 In addition to project source code, each group must complete a written report.
 Details will be provided later.
-Ultimately, the project code and written reports will be made available in the course's afs directory.
+Everything that is handed in will be made available to all students in the course.

 Submit: Project leaders to submit all source code for their project and the group's written report.
-These are due in the assignment drop box by 9:55am on 26 March.
-However, to account for minor illnesses and other small catastrophes submissions will be accepted without penalty until 5:00pm on 28 March.
-No submissions accepted after 5:00pm on 28 March.
+These are due in the assignment drop box by 1:55pm on 12 August.
+However, to account for minor illnesses and other small catastrophes submissions will be accepted without penalty until 5:00pm on 14 August.
+No submissions accepted after 5:00pm on 14 August.